 Excerpt of Article Written by John Hollis | Belvoir Eagle

-Drobecker says Team River Runner [TRR] and its therapeutic paddle sports program is partially responsible for his recovery.
+Adam says Team River Runner [TRR] and its therapeutic paddle sports program is partially responsible for his recovery.
 Using kayaks, canoes, inflatable kayaks, stand-up paddleboards, TRR promotes free “health and healing” for service members bouncing back from life-altering injuries such as post-traumatic stress, TBI, amputations, spinal cord injuries, sight impairment, and other disabling wounds.

-Drobecker was among the handful of recovering service members, veterans and Family members who braved the waters of the Potomac River for a soothing kayaking excursion from Fort Belvoir to Mount Vernon.
+Adam was among the handful of recovering service members, veterans and Family members who braved the waters of the Potomac River for a soothing kayaking excursion from Fort Belvoir to Mount Vernon.

-A non-profit organization founded at Walter Reed Army Medical Center in 2004 with the intent of providing services to the nation’s wounded servicemembers, veterans and their Families; TRR has grown to nearly 50 sites at or close to other Department of Defense and Department of Veterans Affairs locations.
+A non-profit organization founded at Walter Reed Army Medical Center in 2004 with the intent of providing services to the nation’s wounded servicemembers, veterans and their Families; TRR has grown to nearly 50 sites at or close to other Department of Defense and Departments of Veterans Affairs locations.

-Fitted with adaptive technology and equipment that has been crafted to fit the needs of each individual participant, TRR seeks to enhance the quality of life of the returning Soldiers and their Families with the kind of inner peace that new experiences and adrenaline-producing challenges in the water can provide.
+Fitted with adaptive technology and equipment that has been crafted to fit the needs of each individual participant, TRR seeks to enhance the quality of life of the returning Soldiers and their families with the kind of inner peace that new experiences and adrenaline-producing challenges in the water can provide.